psi4/psi4/doc/sphinxman/source/documentation.rst

 are not translated correctly.
 Python docstrings are absorbed as-is, so please use reST math formatting (essentially ``$latex math$`` :math:`\Rightarrow` ``:math:`latex math```).
+Starting around |PSIfour| 1.1, MathJax is used for in-browser LaTeX rendering in place of offline PNG generation of math images.
+Check the online rendering, as occasionally there will be errors even when the LaTeX looked sound.

 The Map of the Sphinx
 ^^^^^^^^^^^^^^^^^^^^^